 2. Travel Nurse

 As the name of this occupation implies, a travel nurse is simply a registered nurse (RN) that takes short-term positions at various healthcare facilities instead of working at a single hospital or clinic for the long-term.
 Furthermore, travel RNs earn much more than the average salary for a conventional nurse, with many earning $100,000+ per year.
-Plus, you can pick whether you want to travel to jobs within the U.S. or abroad.
+Sound good?
+You can enroll in an accelerated nursing program here and be well on your way to a job almost anywhere you want, as you can choose whether you want to travel to jobs within the U.S. or abroad.

 3. Locum Tenens Physician